 But in case of floor covering, better to check the impact insulation class (IIC) and find out the ability of any material to minimize or reduce the impact noise.

-Here are a few examples of floor Covering.
+Here are a few examples of popular floor coverings that you can choose from when it comes to your home.

 Carpet is widely used in every house due to its noise or sound-absorbing capacity it minimizes the echos and improves the sound quality in the house.